OUR TEAM

 Nathan Lemoine, Ph.D. is an Assistant Professor at Marquette University

-Qiang Yu, Ph.D. is a Professor at the Chinese Academy of Agricultural Sciences
+Qiang Yu, Ph.D. is a Professor at Beijing Forestry University

 Graduate Students